dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

 *   `base`: As a modifier on a class, allows the class to be extended but not implemented.
 As a modifier on a mixin, allows it to be mixed in but not implemented.
-In other words, it takes away being able to implement the interface of the declaration.
+In other words, it takes away being able to implement the interface of the declaration. _This also applies transitively to all subtypes, since implementing a subtype also means implementing the superinterface._

 *   `interface`: As a modifier on a class or mixin, allows the type to be implemented but not extended or mixed in.
 In other words, it takes away